 14. Lack of trust

-Another big issue is if your partner is always questioning your loyalty or mistrusting your every move, this is a major red flag in any relationship.
+Another significant issue is if your partner is always questioning your loyalty or mistrusting your every move, this is a major red flag in any relationship.

-If your partner can’t seem to trust you, it’s likely that the relationship won’t last.
+If your partner can’t seem to trust you, likely, the relationship won’t last.

-Finally, one of the major red flag in any relationship that should never be ignored is when partners are having different interests and values.
+Finally, one of the major red flags in any relationship that should never be ignored is when partners are having different interests and values.

 This can be a recipe for disaster in a relationship.
 If one person is always doing what the other wants to do and compromising their own interests, resentment will build up over time.